prevostc/docker-workshop/README.md

 # 1 - Craft a custom web server image

-Check that no container is already running with `docker ps`
+Check that no container is already running with `docker ps` and that no image has been created with `docker images`.

+Ok, the first step is to build a custom container image.
+This image will contain everything we need to run server.py (python3 and the dependencies listed in requirements.txt).

 EXERCISE: What will the following command do ? `docker build -t docker-workshop-web:1.0 .`

-* Create a new container named `docker-workshop-web:1.0` with the current directory as main directory
+1. Create a new container named `docker-workshop-web:1.0` with the current directory as main directory
-* Download python 3 base image and create a new image based on our application requirements.txt
+2. Download python 3 base image and create a new image based on our application requirements.txt
-* An error, our application source code is missing
+3. An error, our application source code is missing
-* Docker will ask a bunch of question to determine what type of image should be built
+4. Docker will ask a bunch of question to determine what type of image should be built

 # 2 - Run the web server as a container

 We should see the image with `docker images` When building a custom image, the simplest way is to provide docker with a Dockerfile.
-A Dockerfile is basically a provisioning script, but we may also build our custom image using `docker commit` on a running container (more on that later).
+A Dockerfile is a build script, but we may also build our custom image using `docker commit` on a running container (more on that later).

 Now that our image is carefully crafted with our web server dependencies inside (python3 and some custom pip packages), let's create a new instance of our web server but running inside a container.

 EXERCISE: What will the following command do ? `docker run --rm --name=docker-workshop-web-1 docker-workshop-web:1.0 python server.py`

-* An error, the `--rm` option does not exists
+1. An error, the `--rm` option does not exists
-* Create a new container named `docker-workshop-web-1` running our python server
+2. Create a new container named `docker-workshop-web-1` running our python server
-* Create a background container and echo the container ID, I will be able to fetch the container logs with `docker logs docker-workshop-web-1`
+3. Create a background container and echo the container ID, but the database is unreachable
-* An error, the server.py file does not exists
+4. An error, the server.py file does not exists

 # 3 - Run the web server as a container (for real this time)